This case study is password protected

 01 The public and legal audiences needed fundamentally different entry points.
 General public users arrived with task-first mental models ("I need to find my court date") while legal professionals navigated by document type and case number.
 A single navigation structure couldn't serve both — persona-based pathways were essential from the homepage down.

 02 Legal jargon was the primary barrier for public users.
-Terms that court staff use interchangeably — "filing," "docket," "motion" — meant nothing to someone showing up for jury duty for the first time.
+Legal knowledge and jargon are a barrier to accessing the legal system.
 Plain language was the difference between a user finding what they needed and giving up to call the courthouse.
+Content and site organization must not require users to understand how courts are structured.

 03 High-volume tasks were buried.
 The most common reasons people visit a court website — jury duty, case lookup, paying a fine — were not prominently surfaced.
 They required users to already know the right terminology to find them.
 Restructuring around task frequency rather than organizational hierarchy had an immediate impact on findability.